davidpham87/snf_reseach/DataProcessing.md

 library('data.table') # Efficient data.table operations
 ```

-Export the xlsx file into csv as the csv file is corrupted.
+The file *Dataset2.csv* is exported from the xlsx file as the original csv file is corrupted.

 ```r